 Chai is the word for tea in many languages, so when we have plain tea we are technically drinking chai.
 Of course, that means the phrase “chai tea” is redundant.
 What we Westerners refer to as chai is actually masala chai, meaning spiced tea.
 As with most recipes that are enjoyed in various regions throughout India, there are many versions of masala chai that you may have run across.
-My friends who have been to India say that the masala chai they most often encounter is simply black tea and ginger with milk and lots of sugar.
-While I enjoy chai prepared that way on occasion, my favorite version is the one I offer you here.
-I like my chai with black tea, soy milk, and cane sugar, but this recipe also works well with a variety of “milks,” sweeteners, and teas.
+Some who have been to India say that the masala chai they most often encounter is simply black tea and ginger with milk and lots of sugar.

 Makes about 4 cups.